 We look forward to your visit!

-For those with further interest in Percy Grainger's biography and work with bands, other interesting sites in proximity to the Percy Grainger Home and Workspace include:
+For those with further interest in Percy Grainger's biography and work with bands, other interesting sites in proximity to the Percy Grainger Home and Studio include:

 The first Army School of Music was actually the Military Band Department of the Institute of Musical Art (to be renamed The Juilliard School in 1926).
 Its military title was the Army Band Leaders Training School and was founded in 1911 by Frank Damrosch, the founder of the Institute of Musical Art, and located at both Fort Jay, Governor’s Island and at the Institute in New York City with Captain Arthur A. Clappé as its Principal.